okayestdeveloper/nomadbot/README.md

 ## Acknowledgments

-* Thanks to [PurpleBooth](https://github.com/PurpleBooth) for the README.md template
+* Thanks to [PurpleBooth](https://github.com/PurpleBooth) for the README.md and CONTRIBUTING.md template
-* todo: how to make discord bot article
+* I followed this article by [Renemari Padillo](https://medium.com/@renesansz) to get ramped up on the basics of Discord bot development: [https://medium.com/davao-js/2019-tutorial-creating-your-first-simple-discord-bot-47fc836a170b]
-* todo: how to set up discord on VPS article
+* And this one pointed me in the right direction for hosting options [https://www.writebots.com/discord-bot-hosting/]